PankajNk/heightweightpredication/README.md

 then used Flask framework to deploy in web and finally Heroku for colud deployment

-Temlated -- contains the index.html basiclly Frontend Procfile -- which is used by Heruko as first file heightWeightmodel.pkle -- pickle file heightWeight.ipynb -- notebook file where we appled the Ml model main_app.py -- is the main file of Flask requriment.txt -- is the requried library
+Templated -- contains the index.html basiclly Frontend ,
+Procfile -- which is used by Heruko as first file, heightWeightmodel.pkle -- pickle file, heightWeight.ipynb -- notebook file where we appled the Ml model, main_app.py -- is the main file of Flask , requriment.txt -- is the requried library ,